-Buyers admit that they are able to hire qualified people outside their country at lower rates.
+Buyers admit that they are able to hire offshore programmers outside their country at lower rates.
 Besides, US and European companies experience difficulties in finding qualified staff.
 There is an abundance of talented specialists in Ukraine, for example.
 This country is well-known for being one of the most attractive tech hubs in the world for those searching for tech geeks.

 Companies can also take advantage of the tax incentives offered by other countries.
 For example, in Ukraine, the supply of software is exempt from VAT until January 2022.
-Software includes system administration, software programs, operating systems, websites, online services, etc.
+The software includes system administration, software programs, operating systems, websites, online services, etc.

 Some buyers say that using the services of offshore development companies helps them to focus on major business initiatives rather than having to deal with non-critical project management issues.